Munin33/Scylla_Rembrandt_Evaluation/README.md

 - the database dump created during the evaluation

-Please check the readme for information about the provided allocation log and further instructions on how to recreate the evaluation.
+Please check the provided instructions file for information about the provided allocation log and further instructions on how to recreate the evaluation.